pydy/pydy/docs/codegen/codegen.rst

 `lambdify`
-   This generates NumPy-aware Python code which is defined in a Python `lambda` function, using the `sympy.utilities.lambdify` module.
+   This generates NumPy-aware Python code which is defined in a Python `lambda` function, using the `sympy.utilities.lambdify` module and is the default generator.
 `Theano`
    This generates Theano trees that are compiled into low level code, using the `sympy.printers.theano_code` module.